Sonic the Hedgehog 3 (film): Critical response

 Sonic the Hedgehog 3 received a positive critical response.
+By January 2025, it was tied with Werewolves Within (2021) for being the highest-rated film based on a video game on the website, with an 86% score; in September 2026, it was surpassed by Zach Cregger's Resident Evil.
+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 28 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale, matching the previous two films' grades, while those polled by PostTrak gave it an 89% positive score.

 Reeves's and Carrey's performances received praise.
 Varietys Owen Gleiberman said that Reeves's "tones of deepest resonance" made Shadow empathetic, and that Carrey topped his previous work with his roles as the Robotniks.
 Screen Rants Rachel Labonte named Reeves's Shadow the standout, saying Reeves was brilliant at conveying the "hurt and steel".
 ComicBook.coms Marc Deschamps wrote that Reeves perfectly portrayed Shadow, and that his brooding and darkness mixed well with the film's humor.
 He said while Gerald and Ivo largely served as comic relief, their relationship also contextualized Ivo and Agent Stone's characters, and that the film made a great ending for Robotnik.
 The New York Timess Glenn Kenny felt Reeves brought "suitable emo brooding" to Shadow, and that Carrey's "virtuoso double act" was "bombastic".
 IGNs Matt Donato said that Reeves's identity—already reflected by his voice—profoundly paralleled the tragedy in Shadow's story considering Reeves had experienced "unthinkable" hardships in his life; Donato concluded that Reeves "is Shadow the Hedgehog".